Melbourne SuperSprint: History

 Supercars Championship have held non-championship events at the Australian Grand Prix dating back to its first appearance on the Formula One calendar in 1985.
 The support event, most recently known as the Supercars Challenge, was held in every year from 1985 to 2017 except 2007.
 After the demise of the event, the series finally attained championship status for the 2018 season.

 The inaugural event saw four different winners across the four races, including Scott Pye's first championship race win in a dramatic third race of the weekend.
 Pye had taken the lead early in the race, and was among the drivers to remain on slick tyres during a late-race shower.
 Despite a brief off-track moment in the changing conditions, Pye held on for a narrow victory, the first for Walkinshaw Andretti United since the foreign investment in the team.
 One victory and three further podiums across the weekend saw Jamie Whincup take the overall event victory and the first Larry Perkins Trophy.

 In the event's second year, Scott McLaughlin failed to win the event despite winning three of the four races across the weekend, including the 1,000th Australian Touring Car Championship race.
 In the other race, McLaughlin and Cam Waters, who were first and second on the grid, clashed on the way to the grid, leaving both drivers out of the race.
 The race was won by Chaz Mostert, who also went on to win the round and the trophy.
 The 2020 event, along with the 2020 Australian Grand Prix, was cancelled on the Friday morning of the event due to the COVID-19 pandemic.
 Two qualifying sessions had already been held the previous day.
 The event was included in the 2021 calendar, however was cancelled along with the Formula One round.

 The Grand Prix returned in 2022 to record crowds in Melbourne.
 The four races were shared equally between Mostert and Shane van Gisbergen, with the latter winning the trophy despite finishing the final race in 20th position due to a tyre failure.
 In 2023, Brodie Kostecki won his first two championship races at the event, as well as the event win, on the way to winning his first title.
 In 2024, Matthew Payne was involved in two incidents in two races whilst battling for the lead - one with Mostert and one with Waters.
 Will Brown won his second consecutive Larry Perkins Trophy in 2025, aided by an abandoned fourth race due to wet weather - a race in which Brown was to start 21st on the grid.
 In the weekend's second race, Cameron Hill won his first championship race in a one-two finish for Matt Stone Racing.
+In 2026, at the start of the final race of the weekend, Broc Feeney was involved in a big pile up crash at the first corner, which also involved Cooper Murray and Zach Bates.